 What are your next steps for making bio børsten even greener?

 This is a great question.
 We can definitely become greener.
 I think the first step is to rethink which materials we use and how much we use them.
 As I mentioned before, the product is made out of bamboo and nylon, which is still plastic and it is based on oil.
 What we are working on is to replace the nylon bristles with a sustainable alternative.
 We have not taken a decision yet, but there is a lot of new materials which has many of the same characteristics as nylon.
 For instance, there are new types of sustainably-produced viscose, i.e. fibres made from wood pulp, that can be spun into bristles.

 Consequently, we would have a product which would both come from sustainable sources and be even more biodegradable.

 The second thing is that we could use less material both for the toothbrush itself and packaging.
-Moreover, i think customers would be happier if they had less packaging and therefore less trash.
+Moreover, I think customers would be happier if they had less packaging and therefore less trash.

 We are working also on creating partnerships with social institutions.
 For example, we have a partnership with a homeless shelter in Copenhagen.
-Some homeless people, have very poor dental health and by sponsoring and giving them a toothbrush when they arrive at the shelter, we can encourage better dental health.
+Some homeless people have very poor dental health and by sponsoring and giving them a toothbrush when they arrive at the shelter, we can encourage better dental health.

 I think it is very important to start with a clear ambition.
-If you want to be sustainable, the first thing you need to do, is to set your mission and determine what you want to achieve.
-Do you just want to be good for the society or make your product completely sustainable?
+If you want to be sustainable, the first thing you need to do is to set your mission and determine what you want to achieve.
+Do you just want to be good for society or make your product completely sustainable?

 Then I think it is also very important to make something that is relevant to your area.
 So if it is an established company, you need to find something that is relevant to what you are doing.
-Otherwise I simply cannot see it working in an effective manner.
+Otherwise, I simply cannot see it working in an effective manner.

-These would be my three suggestions, set a goal, be ambitious about it and make something that is relevant to your company.
+These would be my three suggestions. set a goal, be ambitious about it and make something that is relevant to your company.